 COVID-19 threatens to unwind the progress we have made in recent years to prevent and control tuberculosis and other lung diseases.

-exacerbates many of the driving factors of TB, including poverty, inequality and stigma.
+The impacts of the disease itself and the response to it, including stay-at-home orders and other so-called lockdown restrictions, exacerbate many of the driving factors of TB, including poverty, inequality and stigma.

 But we cannot allow the pandemic to become an excuse for failing to deliver on the commitments we have made to End TB, tobacco and air pollution.